Where to Stay in London: Top 4 Sustainable 5-Star Hotels

-There’s something magical about staying in London — the city’s rich history, vibrant culture and endless eateries.
-As a Londoner myself, one thing I love is being a tourist in my own city.
-For me, as someone who prioritises sustainable travel, finding a hotel that combines 5-star comfort, luxury, and sustainability at its core is the cherry on top.
+There’s something magical about staying in London — its rich history, vibrant culture, and endless eateries.
+As a Londoner myself, I love playing tourist in my own city.
+For me, as someone who prioritises sustainable travel, finding a hotel that blends 5-star luxury and sustainability is the cherry on top.

 Where to stay in London

-BEST TIME TO VISIT: A year-round destination, but I personally love during Christmas season, May-July or September
+BEST TIME TO VISIT: A year-round gem, but personally, I adore it during Christmas season, May-July, or September.

 BOOKING.COM RATING: 9.4

-WHY BOOK: Feels private and exclusive, just 5–10 minutes from the action but away from the hustle and bustle.
-Other amenities include a bar, afternoon tea, bowling alley, and cinema
+WHY BOOK: It feels so exclusive and private, just 5-10 minutes from the buzz, but tucked away from the hustle.
+And with a bar, afternoon tea, bowling alley, and even a cinema — what’s not to love?

 Kit Kemp’s interiors are, as ever, an uplifting mix of bold patterns, bright textiles, and upcycled curios.
-Built on the last corner of Soho bombed in the Blitz not to be rebuilt, this hotel goes beyond just accommodation, featuring a cinema, a bowling alley, and a leafy, art-filled pedestrianised square.
-Ham Yard Hotel also has wonderful Afternoon Tea and has a gorgeous cosy rooftop terrace (open during winter too).
+Sitting on the last corner of Soho that was bombed in the Blitz and never rebuilt, this hotel is so much more than a place to stay.
+It features a cinema, bowling alley, and a leafy, art-filled pedestrianised square.
+Plus, Ham Yard Hotel is known for its wonderful Afternoon Tea and a cosy rooftop terrace (open year-round!).

 What makes it sustainable?
-As a new-build, Ham Yard Hotel incorporates top-tier insulation to ensure energy efficiency.
-Its sustainability credentials are underpinned by an Excellent rating from BREEAM, the leading global assessment for green building standards.
-The hotel’s roof terrace brings biodiversity to central London, complete with herb gardens, beehives, and an insect-friendly design that transforms this urban spot into a vibrant ecological hub.
+As a new-build, Ham Yard Hotel is packed with top-tier insulation to boost energy efficiency.
+And with an Excellent rating from BREEAM — the leading global green building standard — it’s clear this hotel’s sustainability credentials are serious.
+The rooftop terrace is a true urban oasis, bringing biodiversity to central London with herb gardens, beehives, and an insect-friendly design that transforms the space into a little ecological haven.

-BEST TIME TO VISIT: A year-round destination, but visiting here during spring or summer is lovely to enjoy the living walls and natural light.
+BEST TIME TO VISIT: This is a year-round place to stay, but spring or summer is particularly lovely when you can fully enjoy the living walls and natural light.

 • BOOKING.COM RATING: 9.0